 My music is an amalgamation of many influences and styles from the early Country blues traditions to modern jazz.
 I learned from and played with many incredible musicians – from the early blues masters to jazz greats, folk and country artists to Brazilian and gypsy players.
 I was lucky to study privately with Rev. Gary Davis and Lennie Tristano, two incredible musicians and teachers.
 Their inspiration is always a part of my music as well as my own teaching.
 I don't think in categories when describing my music, but I suppose the closest description might be modern fingerstyle with roots in the country blues.
 Fingerstyle is not a musical style.
 It is simply an umbrella term that can include the sounds of folk, blues, ragtime, jazz, country, Brazilian, Celtic (to name a few), and the playing styles of artists ranging from Doc Watson, Blind Blake, Eddie Lang, Lonnie Johnson, Skip James, Charlie Christian, Chet Aktins and Wes Montgomery (to name a few).
 My teaching represents a wide ranging repertoire of tunes and master classes on techniques and improvisation, all to use as a toolbox to explore your own creativity.

 I enjoy teaching.
 It has always been a part of my musical life.
 I have published many books and instructional DVDs, been a visiting artist at Universities, and taught at workshops throughout the world.
 This website gives me the opportunity to further my ideas as a teacher and share what I have learned over the years.
 I look forward to growing the site together and exploring the possibilities.
-Whether you decide to study on your own or privately with me I hope this site provides you with inspiration to further your music.
 If you have any questions please email me.
-Thanks, Woody
+Thanks, and keep playing !
+Woody